 The secluded courtyards also house many fine restaurants.
 My husband and I recently tried Oz Kafe.
 The intimate setting was the perfect backdrop for date night.
 We sat at the corner table in this 1863 heritage stone building that once-upon-a-time housed military barracks.
 We savoured every moment of our superb cocktails and locally-sourced main dishes.

-The Rectory Art House next door was a timely find for the holidays.
+In the old St. Brigid’s church is the Rectory Art House, a timely find for the holidays.
 Ten talented artists including painters and photographers have their studios here.
 I recently met jeweller Andrea Mueller and visual artist Lori Victor whose studios are on the ground floor (there is an annual open house, otherwise visits are by appointment only).
 I was less-than-subtle with my husband about getting me a pair of Mueller’s handcrafted silver earrings as a gift.

 More to Discover on the Other Side

 Every time I go to Lowertown, I discover something new.
 I’ve learned to keep my eyes wide open for those hidden surprises!